alagram/Q-and-A/README.md

+Overview
+===

+Users can auth with Google, submit, questions and answers.
+Both question and answer bodies are in markdown.

 # Search
 ====
-The search feature uses Elastic Search.
-The advantages Elastic Search has over basic searching with SQL queries are
+The search feature uses ElasticSearch.
+The advantages ElasticSearch has over basic searching with SQL queries are:

 1. Extra whitespaces - where dishwasher matches dish washer
 2. Misspellings - it rials matches rails
 3. Highly scallable